jokob-sk/NetAlertX/front/plugins/README_DE.md

 ### "data_source":  "sqlite-db-query"

 You can execute a SQL query on an external database connected to the current PiALert database via a temporary `EXTERNAL_<unique prefix>.` prefix.
-For example for `PIHOLE` (`"unique_prefix": "PIHOLE"`) it is `EXTERNAL_PIHOLE.`.
+For beispiel for `PIHOLE` (`"unique_prefix": "PIHOLE"`) it is `EXTERNAL_PIHOLE.`.
 The external SQLite database file has to be mapped in the container to the path specified in the `DB_PATH` setting:

->  🔎Example
+>  🔎Beispiel
 >
 >```json
 >  ...